Peel Adhesion Testing of Small or Problem Labels

 Label application to the test panel is usually performed in the specified manner with a standard roller.
-The roller is 44 mm (1.75 inches) wide and 81 mm (3.25 inches) in diameter, has a mass of 2 kg (4.5 pounds), and has a durometer hardness of 80.
+The roller is 44 mm (1.75 in.) wide and 81 mm (3.25 in.) in diameter, has a mass of 2 kg (4.5 lbs), and has a durometer hardness of 80.
 See the label application in Figure 3.

 Another deviation from standard peel adhesion methods is in the area of data acquisition.
 Standard methods typically state that the first and last 24 mm of test data should be ignored, and that the 48 mm of data should be collected in between the two areas.
 Because the labels in question may be under 50 mm in length, it is not possible to follow the test method precisely.

 To ensure that test results for small labels are valid and useful, the generation and capture of a graphical representation of the data stream is essential.
 Because the labels are short in length, it is important to collect as much data as possible.
 To accomplish this, it is necessary to initiate test data acquisition before peeling of the label begins and continue collecting data a short time after the label is completely removed from the test panel.